-Bimotal gets two thumbs up at Sea Otter
+Bimotal gets two thumbs up

 As any cycling aficionado will tell you, the Sea Otter Classic is the pinnacle of cycling events.
 Top athletes line up on the start grid across a wide range of cycling disciplines, and the world’s leading bicycle engineers show their latest and best ideas in the expansive outdoor expo that’s encircled by the famed Laguna Seca Raceway.